dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2021-04-22-What-Is-Success.md

 header:
      teaser: /assets/images/wiapost/5153-What-Is-Success.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![What Is Success?](/assets/images/wiapost/5153-What-Is-Success.jpg)

-## What Is Success?
+# What Is Success?

-Namaste,

 A mosquito or flee is roaming around and disturbing you
 You plan to kill it, and you killed it, it is a success.
 An employee is looking for rupees 10000